alimony/cipher_solver/README.md

 class HomophonicSolver:
     """Homophonic substitution cipher solver."""

-    def __init__(self, ciphertext, lang="en", timeout=None):
+    def __init__(self, ciphertext):
         """Create new solver.

-        This creates a new homophonic cipher solver from an initial ciphertext, and optionally a specified language.
-If a timeout is passed, the solver will stop when that many seconds have passed.
+        This creates a new homophonic cipher solver from an initial ciphertext.
         """

-    def set_timeout(self, timeout):
-        """Set the solver timeout.

-        When the timeout is not None, the solver will run for a certain amount of time instead of until a certain solution quality.
-This is useful if an initial solution is not considered good enough.
-The solver can then be run over and over again with a timeout for as many times as needed.
-        """

-    def solve(self):
+    def solve(self, random_iterations=40):
-        """Run the solver.
+        """Run the solver."""

-        Run the solver until the solution quality does not improve.
-This is determined by looking at the score of the solution over time.
-If a timeout was passed when creating the solver, it will instead stop at that time, regardless of solution.
-        """

-    def get_cleartext(self):
+    def cleartext(self):
         """Return the current cleartext solution."""

     def reset(self):
-        """Discard the current solution and reset the solver.
+        """Discard the current solution and reset the solver."""

-        This will return the solver to an unsolved state, but with preserved language and timeout parameters, useful for starting over.
-        """
 ```
 See the [documentation](html/homophonic.html) for full description of methods and their
 parameters.